Knowledge Exchange Events

 This lecture will explore how some of these markets function, how financial exchanges might compete or interact and whether we have a sufficiently developed understanding of the costs of using them.
 The talk will progress to consider how financial markets could support environmental or social objectives and the work that might still be needed to improve their value in this role.
 Concluding that in better understanding the costs and risks of financial markets we can make more informed judgements about design and regulation and serve the interests of wider society."

-LBS Seminar Series: Prof Ralph Tench, "Comparative Research: Exploring Challenges and Opportunities"
+LBS Seminar Series: "Communication Research: Methodology and Practice"

 25 April 2018